roblav96/vindicam-alibi/README.md

-# vindicam-alibi
+# Vindicam Alibi
-Backend server alibi for Vindicam
+Vindicam backend server as an alibi